mramshaw/Alexa-Stuff/README.md

 However, if you are using AWS Lambda functions, you can monitor the certification testing via Cloudwatch Logs.

-Once your skill has been certified, a new development version will automatically be created.
+Once your skill has been certified (or re-certified), a new development version will automatically be created for you.

 While it may be tempting to re-use any existing Lambda functions, it is probably a better idea to create a new Lambda function for each iteration (version) of your Alexa skill.